 • The Supreme Court held in U.S. v.
 Trump that presidents are immune from criminal prosecution for crimes they commit as part of their official acts, and erected additional evidentiary barriers to prosecuting presidents for crimes they commit outside of their official duties.

-• The GOP selected a vice presidential candidate that has advocating firing all senior civil servants.
+• The GOP selected a vice presidential candidate that has advocating firing all senior civil servants, and House Speaker who has vowed to “take a blowtorch” to the regulatory state.

 The party’s nominating convention continued its recent tradition of characterizing rule by Democrats (and Democrats’ legally-enacted policies) as illegitimate.
 And a ridiculously long list of veterans of the Trump White House and GOP campaign operatives have testified to Trump’s moral and intellectual unfitness for office, and disrespect for fundamental democratic principles.